zatkh/linux/Documentation/process/submitting-patches.rst

 the pull request as the cover letter for a normal posting of the patch series, giving the maintainer the option of using either.

-A pull request should have [GIT PULL] in the subject line.
+A pull request should have [GIT] or [PULL] in the subject line.
 The request itself should include the repository name and the branch of interest on a single line; it should look something like::